-Realme 5 Pro launched on Aug 20th in India, and it hasn’t officially landed in the Nepali market.
+Realme 5 Pro launched on Aug 20th in India, and it has officially landed in the Nepali market.
 We have weighed the best it can offer.

 With the progress Realme is making, there is no doubt how Realme made into the “World’s Top #10 Smartphone Vendors” list.
 Within the short period of operation, Realme has produced top mid-range smartphones such as Realme 3 and Realme 3 Pro, Realme X. And now, recently, on Aug 20, they unveiled two more smartphones — Realme 5 and Realme 5 Pro.

 Realme 5 Pro Specs Overview